Our Resources

 Knowing Energy: How Intense is Your Electricity Usage?

-This activity and the associated video allows learners to discover how intense their home’s energy usage is by dissecting a household energy bill.
+This activity and the associated video allow learners to discover how intense their home’s energy usage is by dissecting a household energy bill.

 Knowing Energy: Race to a kWh

-This activity and the associated video gets learners to produce one kWh individually, in pairs, or teams by generating energy doing various physical activities.
+This activity and the associated video help learners produce one kWh individually, in pairs, or in teams by generating energy through various physical activities.

 Knowing Energy: Renewables